 How much does it cost to put in a bar in your basement?

-Naturally this will vary depending on the existing space and if excavation and new structures are required.
+Basement conversion costs naturally vary depending on the existing space and if excavation and new structures are required.

 To remodel an existing waterproofed basement or cellar with a decent quality of finish, budget at least $10,000/£8,000.